Nitesh8833/bootcamp2020/README.md

 # bootcamp2020
-A Basic website for bootcamp
+A Basic website for bootcamp Practice